ywtaccelerator/N-ary_Tree_and_Traversal_based_on_Prolog/README.md

 (You can check the above with the query of "listing(node)." after you run the program)

 Warning: This program and the structure of n-ary tree is just for your idea.
 Be careful when copying or imitating this program, the professor may catch you!
-Because some implements may seems pretty neat and easy to recognize.
+Because some implements may seem pretty neat and easy to recognize.